TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 ** (MatchError) no match of right hand side value: [1, 2]
 ```

-A list's length is considered the number of it's elements.
+A list's length is considered the number of its elements.
 The count starts from one.

 ```
 iex(43)> list